AC297r-MBTA-2018/Final-Report/feature.md

 ### Ticket Purchasing Pattern

-To represent rider ticket-purchasing habits, we counted the number of different service-brands, tariff (e.g., 7-day pass, monthly pass, Pay-as-you-go) and user-type associated with each rider ID.
+To represent rider ticket-purchasing habits, we counted the number of trips associated with different ticket types (in the context of user type, tariff type and service brand) for each rider.
 This give a total of 25 numeric features (Feature set 6).

 ## Feature Collections